2.5D Transformer: An Efficient 3D Seismic Interpolation Method without Full 3D Training: Experiments

 \subsubsection{Testing results}

-As shown in Fig. \ref{fig7}a, the test data is of shape 224×224×20 extracted from Fig. \ref{fig6}a.
-We randomly delete 50\% of the traces to generate the incomplete data in Fig. \ref{fig7}e.
-Fig. \ref{fig7}b-\ref{fig7}d presents the reconstruction results.
-Fig. \ref{fig7}f–\ref{fig7}h display the residual images between the interpolated results (Fig. \ref{fig7}b–\ref{fig7}d) and the complete data (Fig. \ref{fig7}a), and Fig. \ref{fig7}i–\ref{fig7}k are the local similarity \citep{fomel2007local} maps between Fig. \ref{fig7}f–\ref{fig7}h and Fig. \ref{fig7}a.
+We additionally select a classical POCS-based interpolation method \citep{abma20063d} as an additional benchmark for comparison.
+As shown in Fig. \ref{fig8}a, the test data is of shape 224×224×20 extracted from Fig. \ref{fig6}.
+We randomly delete 50\% of the traces to generate the incomplete data in Fig. \ref{fig8}f.
+Fig. \ref{fig8}b–\ref{fig8}e present the interpolated results.
+Fig. \ref{fig8}g–\ref{fig8}j display the residual images between the interpolated results and the complete data, and Fig. \ref{fig8}k–\ref{fig8}n are the local similarity \cite{fomel2007local} maps between Fig. \ref{fig8}g–\ref{fig8}j and Fig. \ref{fig8}a.
 Both of them are utilized to measure the signal leakage of the interpolated results, and lower energy indicates better interpolation performance.
-We can observe that all the three methods are able to reconstruct the missing traces to some extent.
-However, T-2D exhibits stronger signal leakage than T-3D and T-2.5D as shown in Fig. \ref{fig7}f and \ref{fig7}i.
+All the four methods are able to reconstruct the missing traces to some extent.
+However, the result of POCS in Fig. \ref{fig8}b exhibits discontinuous events.
+Stronger signal leakage can be observed in the results of POCS and T-2D in Fig. \ref{fig8}g, \ref{fig8}h, \ref{fig8}k, and \ref{fig8}l.
 In comparison, T-2.5D achieves a comparable performance to T-3D, which validates the effectiveness of T-2.5D.

-For a clearer comparison, the sixth line is plotted in 2D (Fig. \ref{fig8}).
-Due to the lack of spatial correlation information, T-2D yields the poorest performance.
-This is evidenced by its significantly lower quantitative results and the most severe signal leakage among all networks, as shown in Fig. \ref{fig8}b and \ref{fig8}f.
+For a clearer comparison, the sixth line is plotted in 2D (Fig. \ref{fig9}).
+As shown in Fig. \ref{fig9}c, POCS struggle to interpolate missing traces for its lowest numerical result.
+Due to the lack of spatial correlation information, T-2D also yields poor performance.
+These are evidenced by their significantly lower quantitative results and more severe signal leakage in Fig. \ref{fig9}d and \ref{fig9}f.
 In comparison, T-2.5D achieves an interpolation result close to that of T-3D, and both of their residual images show visually little signal leakage.